ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Friday</h3>Partly sunny.
-High near 22, with temperatures falling to around 16 in the afternoon.
-North northeast wind around 15 mph, with
+High near 22, with temperatures falling to around 15 in the afternoon.
+Wind chill values as low as 0.
+North
-         gusts as high as 25 mph.<br></div>
+         northeast wind around 15 mph, with gusts as high as 25 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">